k-dal/my-machine/README.md

-Various codes and configurations that make my machine feel like home.
+The odds and ends that make my machine feel like home.